mobileprint/ios-print-sdk/README.md

 ##### Print Layout

 Each [`HPPPPrintItem`](http://hppp.herokuapp.com/HPPPPrintItem_h/Classes/HPPPPrintItem/index.html) instance can be configured with a layout class that defines the strategy used to lay out the content on the page.
 The layout class is an instance of [`HPPPLayout`](http://hppp.herokuapp.com/HPPPLayout_h/Classes/HPPPLayout/index.html) and can be created using class methods in [`HPPPLayoutFactory`](http://hppp.herokuapp.com/HPPPLayoutFactory_h/Classes/HPPPLayoutFactory/index.html).
-See the documentation for [`HPPPLayoutType`](http://hppp.herokuapp.com/HPPPLayoutFactory_h/Classes/HPPPLayoutFactory/index.html#//apple_ref/occ/tdef/HPPPLayoutFactory/HPPPLayoutType) for information on available layout strategies.

 > __Note:__ It is possible to specify different layouts for different paper sizes by implementing the [`HPPPPrintDataSource`](http://hppp.herokuapp.com/HPPP_h/Protocols/HPPPPrintDataSource/index.html) protocol and responding to the [`printingItemForPaper:withCompletion:`](http://hppp.herokuapp.com/HPPP_h/Protocols/HPPPPrintDataSource/index.html#//apple_ref/occ/intfm/HPPPPrintDataSource/printingItemForPaper:withCompletion:) method.